KrishnaMehta123/Suggestedits/docs/Journeys and Orchestration/copy-engagements-across-projects.md

 > 📘 Prerequisites
 >
-> Before you begin, ensure that you have access and write permissions for both the source and destination projects.
-And, the campaign or journey you want to copy is published in the source project.
+> * Before you begin, ensure that you have access and write permissions for both the source and destination projects.
+> * The campaign or journey you want to copy is published in the source project.

 To copy an existing campaign or journey from one CleverTap project to another, perform the following steps: